marcelarie/sass-instagram-clone/README.md

 }
 ```

-SASS:
+Sass:

 ```sass
 =border-base($color)
     border: 1px solid $color
 ```

-## 12. In which cases would we use SCSS?
-And in which cases would we use SASS?
+## 12. In which cases would we use Scss?
+And in which cases would we use Sass?
 It's a matter of preference.

 ## 13. Explain how traditional CSS and Preprocessed CSS workflows are different
 In Preprocessed CSS workflows you can organize better to DRY.

-## 14. Can we create functions with SASS?
+## 14. Can we create functions with Sass?
 If it is true, give an example.

 ```scss
 @function sum($numbers...) {